Emmanuel Niyoyabikoze: Career

-Greening Burundi

-In 2017, Emmanuel Niyoyabikoze officially launched Greening Burundi, an organization dedicated to combating deforestation and promoting sustainable practices.

-Recognition and challenges

-Emmanuel Niyoyabikoze has faced significant challenges, particularly due to the unstable political situation in Burundi.
-These difficulties led him to continue his environmental awareness activities abroad, particularly in Germany, where he continued to promote local and international initiatives to combat climate change.
+Niyoyabikoze has faced significant challenges, particularly due to the unstable political situation in Burundi.
+These led him to continue his environmental awareness activities abroad, particularly in Germany, where he continued to promote local and international initiatives to combat climate change.

+Niyoyabikoze serves as lecturer at Baden Württemberg Cooperative State University.
+He is in charge of a Sustainability in the healthcare system and climate crisis in midwifery course, which prepares future professionals to understand the link between climate change and maternal health.
+He also works as a nurse and widwife at University Hospital Tübingen.